google-research-datasets/Nutrition5k/README.md

 </ul>

 ### Download Data
-All Nutrition5k data can be downloaded directly from our <a href="https://console.cloud.google.com/storage/browser/nutrition5k">Google Cloud Storage bucket</a>.
+All Nutrition5k data can be downloaded directly from our <a href="">Google Cloud Storage bucket</a>.

-TODO(arjunkarpur): dataset size.
-Scripts are found in this github dir

 <p align="center">
 	<img src="res/plate_1.jpg">